MattDierick/devsecops-nap/README.md

 * Kubectl CLI and/or k8s tools like Lens
 * Nginx App Protect license

+# Clone this repo in your own GitHub

+Clone the repo in order to have your own repo in your own GitHub

 # Deploy Sentence App in your AKS

 * Deploy Sentence Application in your AKS
-* To do so, use the manifests available in /k8s-deployment folder
+* To do so, use the manifests available in /k8s-deployment folder `aks-sentence-deployment.yaml`

 ## Deploy the Sentence App microservice